23 skidoo

 23 skidoo (sometimes 23 skiddoo) is an American slang phrase generally referring to leaving quickly, being forced to leave quickly by someone else, or taking advantage of a propitious opportunity to leave.
 Popularized during the early 20th century, the exact origin of the phrase is uncertain.

-23 skidoo has been described as "perhaps the first truly national fad expression and one of the most popular fad expressions to appear in the U.S", to the extent that "Pennants and arm-bands at shore resorts, parks, and county fairs bore either [23] or the word 'Skiddoo'."
+23 skidoo has been described as "perhaps the first truly national fad expression and one of the most popular fad expressions to appear in the US", to the extent that "Pennants and arm-bands at shore resorts, parks, and county fairs bore either [23] or the word 'Skiddoo'."

 "23 skidoo" combines two earlier expressions, "twenty-three" (1899) and "skidoo" (1901), both of which, independently and separately, referred to leaving, being kicked out, or the end of something.
 "23 skidoo" quickly became a popular catchphrase after its appearance in early 1906.

 "23 skidoo" has been often used as a nonsense word without a specific meaning.

 Origin

-Although there are a number of stories suggesting the possible origin of the phrase, none has been universally accepted.
+Although there are a number of stories suggesting the possible origin of the phrase, none have been universally accepted.